Priyanka-Dhanabal/Project1/README.md

 - This provides form validation feature, Users can not submit the form untill all the details are filled as per the requirement.

+<a name="future_feature"></a>

+## Future Feature

+- I would like to add dropdown effect to a new feature stating as Locations, where the users can select which part of the country they would like to explore and give separate iternary for those locations.

+- Also, probably make the website more interactive with the users.

 ## Technologies Used